-- What is the nature of the loyalty programmes organised in grocery retail?
+- What is the nature of loyalty programmes organised in grocery retail?

-- Do these programmes operate offline as well as during online shopping?
+- Do the programmes work offline as well as when shopping online?

 - Can loyalty programme points be used to pay for purchases?